 Living in Poundbury

 In August the Dorset Food & Arts Festival is held in Queen Mother Square, attracting thousands of people to this popular event promoting local artisan food and drink.
-The early involvement of the local businesses and residents has helped to create a place with a strong community spirit, evolving to meet people’s needs, desires and aspirations, and engendering civic pride.
+The involvement of the local businesses and residents has helped to create a place with a strong community spirit, evolving to meet people’s needs, desires and aspirations, and engendering civic pride.

 A popular Christian community church relocated to Poundbury in 2018 to provide space for community groups as well as worship.
 Another community space open for reflection is The Quiet Space, set up by the local Christian churches and available to residents, those working at Poundbury and visitors.